RealmFive/my_john_deere_api/README.md

 John Deere's standard response is a 204 HTTP status code, with the message "No Content".
 This method returns the full Net::HTTP response.

+### Errors

+Custom errors help clearly identify problems when using the client:

+* **UnsupportedEnvironmentError** is raised when you attempt to instantiate a client with an unrecognized environment.
+Valid environments are `:sandbox` or `:production`.
+* **InvalidRecordError** is raised when bad input has been given, in an attempt to create or update a record on the John Deere platform.
+* **TypeMismatchError** is raised when a model is instantiated, typically when a record is received from John Deere and is being converted into a Ruby object.
+Model instantiation is normally handled by request objects, but this error is helpful if you're instantiating your own models for advanced usage.
+* **NotYetImplementedError** is raised when you attempt to use a feature that is earmarked for future development, but hasn't been implemented in this client yet.
+These are a great chance to contribute to this gem!

 ### Contributing to This Gem

 The easiest way to contribute is: